Self-compassion: Mindfulness-based cognitive therapy

 Mindfulness-based cognitive therapy (MBCT) is an intervention therapy that combines meditation practices, psycho-education and cognitive behavioral strategies to prevent the relapse or recurrence of major depression.
 MBCT teaches individuals how to observe their thoughts and feelings by focusing their attention on natural objects, such as breathing and bodily sensations.
 Individuals are taught how to achieve awareness while holding an attitude of non-judgemental acceptance.
 Within MBCT, mindfulness skills are taught in order to recognize distressing thoughts and feelings, to be aware of these experiences, and utilize acceptance and self-compassion to break up associative networks that may cause a relapse.
 Self-compassion in response to negative thoughts and feelings is an adaptive process, which validates it as a key learning skill in MBCT.
 Self-compassion has been found to be a key mechanism in the effectiveness of mindfulness-based interventions such as mindfulness-based cognitive therapy (MBCT).
-Kuyken et al. (2010) compared the effect of MBCT with maintenance antidepressants on relapse in depressive symptoms.
+Kuyken et al. (2010) compared the effect of MBCT with maintenance of antidepressants on relapse in depressive symptoms.
 They found that mindfulness and self-compassion were increased after MBCT was introduced.
 They also found that MBCT reduced the connection of cognitive reactivity and depressive relapse, and that the increased self-compassion helped mediate this association.